McLaurin History, Family Crest & Coats of Arms

 - John C. McLaurin, American politician, Independent Candidate for Presidential Elector for Mississippi, 1956

-- Gene McLaurin, American Democrat politician, Delegate to Democratic National Convention from North Carolina, 2000
+- Gene McLaurin, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 2000

-- Duncan McLaurin, American Democrat politician, Postmaster at Dillon, South Carolina, 1888-90
+- Duncan McLaurin, American Democratic Party politician, Postmaster at Dillon, South Carolina, 1888-90

 Related Stories +